jeremyagray/touchdown/README.md

 ## Authors and Copyright

 - Copyright (C) 2016 by Syohei YOSHIDA.
-- Copyright (C) 2021 Jeremy A Gray.
+- Copyright (C) 2021 Jeremy A GRAY.